csimal/RandomNoise.jl/README.md

 ## Benchmarks

 The `SquirrelNoise5`, `SquirrelNoise5x2` and `Murmur3Noise` were tested with the BigCrush benchmark from [RNGTest](https://github.com/JuliaRandom/RNGTest.jl).
 Both variants of SquirrelNoise5 fail 8 tests (Gap and MaxOft), while Murmur3Noise fails 10 (BirthdaySpacings, Gap, MaxOft and SumCollector).
 See `benchmarks/results` for more details.

+---
+## Acknowledgements

+This research used resources of the "Plateforme Technologique de Calcul Intensif (PTCI)" (http://www.ptci.unamur.be) located at the University of Namur, Belgium, which is supported  by the FNRS-FRFC, the Walloon Region, and the University of Namur (Conventions No. 2.5020.11, GEQ U.G006.15, 1610468, RW/GEQ2016 et U.G011.22).
+The PTCI is member of the "Consortium des Équipements de Calcul Intensif  (CÉCI)" (http://www.ceci-hpc.be).